TruthBean/debbie/README.md

+# NOTE
+This project will never update, it move to https://github.com/truthbean/truthbean-projects

 # debbie
 This project is target for a microservice project, including IOC, MVC, JDBC, httpclient, test, server and other modules.
 It also supports running jdk, graalvm, etc., and supports third-party frameworks, such as spring(https://github. com/truthbean/debbie-spring), mybatis (https://github.com/truthbean/debbie-mybatis), etc.,